KKlob/Capstone2/README.md

   - Limited to 5000 Requests per day
   - On off chance request limit is hit for any day - show error to user w/ explination

-## Goals
-- Create an app that gives a quick overview of Congress and all members included.
-Focusing on the most recent major bill votes submitted and statements made.
-- All US voters will find this app usefull as a quick overview (May add links to get further information)

 ## Outline
 Create basic skeleton structure of app